 - Watch for any debris that may be washing into your pond

-Your pond isn't just a a beautiful relaxing place to hang out with friends.
-It's a living, breathing ecosystem full of fish, plants, bacteria and other life that you probably can't even see.
+Your pond isn’t just a relaxing place to hang out.
+It’s a living, breathing ecosystem full of fish, plants, bacteria and other life that you can’t even see.

-Green water is single-cell algae consuming nitrites.
+Green water is caused by single-cell algae, which feed on excess nitrites in the water.
 Beneficial bacteria also consume nitrites.
-The secret to clear water, then, is to grow enough bacteria that all of the nitrites are consumed and none is left for single-cell algae - starving the algae so it doesn’t grow and make your water look green.
+The secret to clear water, then, is to grow enough bacteria that all of the nitrites are consumed and none is left for single-cell algae – starving the algae so it doesn’t grow and make your water look green.

 But isn’t bacteria bad?

 No, not in this case.
 Beneficial bacteria is a product sold specifically for pond maintenance and is one of the safest and most natural helpers you can add to your pond water.
 You don’t have to worry about adding too much – unlike with algaecides, an overdose won’t kill your fish or plants – and it’s safe for pets and humans.

 You can either add bacteria manually or buy an autodoser that will do it for you.
 Exact amounts will depend on the size of your pond and the specific product you choose (liquid, tablets. etc.).
 Just follow the directions on the back of the container.